nyakaz73/datastructure_collection/README.md

 | x in tree                 | O(logN)       | O(N)          |
 | traversal                 | O(N)          | O(N)          |

-As seen from the table above the Binary Search Tree has an advantage over a Linear List in terms of its searching mechanism the the tree will be to somewhat sorted where the left elements of a node are less that the elements of a right node, thus giving it a Best case runtime of O(logN) as compared to a List search of O(N).
+As seen from the table above the Binary Search Tree has an advantage over a Linear List in terms of its searching mechanism the tree will be to somewhat sorted where the left elements of a node are less that the elements of a right node, thus giving it a Best case runtime of O(logN) as compared to a List search of O(N).
+The Worst Case of a Binary Search Tree O(N) occurs when the elements of the tree are ordered linearly ie (elements are inserted with increasing order)
 * **NB** The add,remove,minValue,maxValue and __contains__ ie "in", valueOf operators uses the search mechanism to locate the target.

+The Worst Case of a BinarySearchTree can however be improved by implementing a **Balanced Search Tree** with datastructures like **(AVL trees, splay trees, and red-black trees)**  which i however shall add in the future.

 ## Example BinarySearchTree
 ```python